 Board of Trustees

 Looking for a cause that matters?
-We’re currently recruiting for our Board of Trustees.
-More info here.
+We’re currently recruiting for our Board.
+Find out more here.

-DeAnn is the President & CEO of Edmonton John Howard Society working to eradicate the root causes of crime to build safe and healthy communities.
+DeAnn is the CEO of enCompass Community Safety Agency supporting those who have been affected by crime and social disorder.
 As a seasoned executive with more than 20 years in business, health care and the community sector, DeAnn is known for driving transformational change, maximizing operational excellence and building collaborations to enhance the lives of individuals.
 DeAnn is passionate about mental health and community development.
 She has held numerous community board appointments including Board Chair for Boys’ & Girls’ Clubs Big Brothers Big Sisters, Board Chair for Terra Centre and a Board member with the Mental Health Foundation.
 DeAnn holds an undergraduate degree in Criminology & Criminal Justice and a MBA in executive leadership.
-In her spare time, DeAnn can be found on the soccer field and running in Edmonton’s beautiful river valley.
+In her spare time, DeAnn can be found running in Edmonton’s beautiful river valley.

 DeAnn Hunter